Graco SnugRide SnugLock 35 Review

-When Russell Gray and Robert Cone launched their company in 1942, it was called Graco but it only fabricated car parts.
-After Gray left the company, the remaining partner hired an engineer to move Graco into a new kind of products including the first baby swing.
-This innovative swing was extremely popular making Graco a household name.
+In 1942, Russell Gray and Robert Cone launched the Graco company.
+However, it only fabricated car parts at that time.
+After Gray left the company, the remaining partner hired an engineer to move Graco into a new kind of product, including the first baby swing.
+This favorite baby swing was trendy, making Graco a household name.
 Graco is currently a leader for baby products, including car seats in all safety seat categories and a full-size strollers and umbrella strollers.

-The SnugLock 35 crash test results are somewhat better and worse than average with one sensor reading being close to the best result while the other sensor giving back a result closer to the worst result in the review.
+The SnugLock 35 crash test results are somewhat better and worse than average, with one sensor reading being close to the best result while the other sensor offering a result closer to the worst result in the review.
 Below is a chart of the head sensor results for all of the products in our review for easy comparison.

-For the head sensor (HIC score), the Graco results are 606 where the maximum allowed is 1000, and a lower number is better.
-The best results in the review are those of the Chicco Keyfit 30 (see comparison chart below) with a 330.
+For the head sensor (HIC score), the Graco results are 606, where the maximum allowed is 1000, and a lower number is better.
+The best results in the review are those of the Chicco Keyfit 30 (see comparison below) with a 330.

-The chest sensor data is better with a result of 46 where the maximum allowed is 60 and a lower number is better.
-The best for this sensor is 44 earned by the Cybex Aton 2 and a comparison is shown in the chart below.
+The chest sensor data is better with a result of 46, where the maximum allowed is 60, and a lower number is better.
+The best for this sensor is 44 earned by the Cybex Aton 2, and a comparison is below.

-These results mean the combined results for this Graco are fairly good earning it a score of 7 of 10 for the metric.
+These results mean the combined results for this Graco are better than average for the group.
 While we wish the HIC sensor result was better, the combined results are good considering the budget-friendly price of the seat.

 Ease of Install - LATCH

-The anchors are easy enough to attach to the vehicle (above left) and the LATCH strap tightens across the lock off (above right) which will help further tighten the strap when closed.
+The anchors are easy enough to attach to the vehicle (above left), and the LATCH strap tightens across the lock off (above right), which will help further tighten the strap when closed.
 The base feels super stable.
 This installation method is the second easiest method for the Graco, rivaled only by installation using the vehicle belt.

 Ease of Install - Belt

 You can install the SnugLock 35 using the vehicle belt and the base.
 This installation method is the easiest for this seat.
-Installation is simple and the belt lock off on the base helps tighten the vehicle belt so you can ensure a snug fit.
+Installation is simple, and the belt lock-off on the base helps tighten the vehicle belt so you can ensure a snug fit.

-The base includes both an adjustment foot (above left) to ensure the base is installed properly and a level (above right) with an indicator range for correct installation.
+The base includes both an adjustment foot (above left) to ensure that you install the base correctly and a level (above right) with an indicator range for correct installation.

 Ease of Install - Without the Base

-The SnugLock 35 can be installed without the base using the American belt path.
-It earned a 7 of 10 for ease of installation without the base.
+You can install the SnugLock 35 without the base using the American belt path.
+It is average compared to the competition for ease of installation using this method.

 Ease of Use

 This buckle and harness are typical Graco and on par with discontinued Graco infant car seats.
-The buckle is stiff and hard to push and the chest clip doesn't slide as smooth as it could and while neither are impossible, they aren't the easiest either.
-Tightening and releasing the harness is average with an accessible button and fairly smooth sliding strap located at the foot of the carrier.
+The buckle is stiff and hard to push, and the chest clip doesn't slide as smooth as it could, and while neither are impossible, they aren't the easiest either.
+Tightening and releasing the harness is average, with an accessible button and a relatively smooth sliding strap located at the foot of the carrier.
 This Graco has a rethread height adjustment with a T splitter.
 The holes are large and easy enough to use.
-The harness has 4 shoulder height positions and the crotch strap has 2.
+The harness has four shoulder height positions, and the crotch strap has 2.

 The handle moves on a pivot point when you press the button on each side simultaneously.
-It suffers the same handle canopy collision problem we've seen in past Graco seats and it is unfortunate they didn't resolve this problem in the new lineup.
-This means the handle and canopy rub against each other and it is difficult to use both at the same time and worse if you plan to carry the carrier.
-The handle will not go past the canopy when the canopy is down and you have to force the canopy under even when it is up.
+It suffers the same handle canopy collision problem we've seen in past Graco seats, and, unfortunately, they didn't resolve this problem in the new lineup.
+This design means the handle and canopy rub against each other, and it is difficult to use both at the same time and worse if you plan to carry the carrier.
+The handle will not go past the canopy when the canopy is down, and you have to force the canopy under a raised handle.
 All four handle positions are allowed when driving.

 Carrier and Base Connection

-The carrier clicks onto the base with ease earning a fairly high score for this test.
-We didn't need extra pressure to make the connection and we didn't have any false connections.
-Releasing the carrier is easy with the carrier back release lever that can also be used to lift the carrier off the base.
+The carrier clicks onto the base with ease, earning a relatively high score for this test.
+We didn't need extra pressure to make the connection, and we didn't have any false connections.
+Releasing the carrier is easy with the carrier back release lever that can also lift the carrier off the base.

 LATCH Anchors and Manual Storage

-The SnugLock 35 carrier weighs 8.5 lbs making it one of the lightest carriers in the group and potentially a consideration if you need to move or carry the carrier for longer distances.
+The SnugLock 35 carrier weighs 8.5 lbs making it one of the lightest carriers in the group and potential consideration if you need to move or carry the carrier for longer distances regularly.

-Graco infant car seats are generally only compatible with Graco strollers.
+Graco strollers are generally only compatible with Graco infant car seats.
 None of the Graco strollers we've tested have performed that well in our reviews.
 Because the SnugLock is relatively new, we hope adapters for strollers outside the Graco lineup will appear in the future.
 The Thule Urban Glide 2 offers a universal adapter, the Thule Infant Car Seat Adapter.
-While this will work with the Graco seat, it is a strap in place adapter we worry many parents will fail to use properly.
+While this will work with the Graco seat, it is a strap-in-place adapter we worry many parents will fail to use properly.